Bayesian Networks Study Group

 Contents

-- We prepare ourselves by working through the material noted for each session in the Preparation Column in Proposed Timeline
+• We prepare ourselves by working through the material noted for each session the proposed schedule